Bira/octopus-carnival/_posts/2026-07-23-dfrpg-adventurers-barbarian.md

 can save some money by taking something big and relatively cheap like a spear, axe or mace.
 Swords are expensive!

+## The "This ain't D&D" section

+How does the Dungeon Fantasy Barbarian differ from the one you probably know from D&D?
+The main thing, as mentioned a couple of times above, is the lack of "rage as a power".
+As a Barbarian, you don't need to get angry to get strong - you're strong all the time.

+The same applies to many of the traits recent editions of D&D tend to associate with a state of "rage", like enhanced scent or extra toughness and so on.
+If you buy those advantages, you always have them.

+The closest thing to "rage" you'll find in the core book is the Berserk disadvantage, which is something I personally _wouldn't_ take for any character.
+When it activates in combat, it closes off most options and forces you to fight in a way that's pretty much suicidal, as you _can't use active defenses_.
+And when there aren't any more enemies to fight you'll run the risk of attacking your allies.

+On the other hand you also have a lot of real skill in traversing and surviving the wilderness, more so than a typical D&D barbarian who usually runs out of points after they buy Athletics and Intimidation.
+And there's no such thing as armor proficiencies in DFRPG: you can wear anything you can afford to buy and manage to carry, and you have a lot more room in your encumbrance limits to wear heavy armor than most other delvers.

 ## Example Barbarian

 Way back in 2017 when the DFRPG had just come out, I wrote up most of the